jacobchrono/data-visualization/README.md

 ![easy_2](graphs\hmis_trends.png)

 For (Easy) Build a visualization that illustrates the patterns in purchases by time of day for both the Front Street and Central locations.
 I made way too many graphs.
 I just used matlibplot and loops.
-I did discover several interseting characteristics of the data.
+I did discover several intresting characteristics of the data.
 There are some hours with negative sales.
 Also, there are some transactions outside of normal business hours.
 To make the vistualization consistent and simple, I did some filtering and included only two of the locations for a limited set of hours.
 I want to add the overall title "Similar Weekend Business Patterns Across Locations" but neither ChatGPT or I could figure it out at the time of the writing.

 https://chatgpt.com/share/66f1aed3-6c2c-800a-9dbf-364ba58009de